 One of the nicest features you can now use in Salesforce Lightning is the use of Collaborative Forecasting.
 In this blog, we will discuss the features and benefits of using collaborative forecasting plus give you a quick tutorial on how you can easily set it up for yourself.
+We provide Salesforce consulting services.
+We can do it for you or assist you with the setup.

 What is Collaborative Forecasting